Battle of Guttstadt-Deppen: Spanden

 Bennigsen's original orders called for the attack to begin on 4 June.
 Accordingly, L'Estocq assembled General-Major Michael Szabszinski von Rembow's division at Pieniężno (Mehlsack).
-On the morning of the 4th, Rembow moved to southwest to Spanden where he began to attack Bernadotte's bridgehead.
+On the morning of the 4th, Rembow moved to southwest to Spanden (Spędy) where he began to attack Bernadotte's bridgehead.
 Unknown to the Prussian general, Bennigsen had postponed the offensive by one day and the new orders had not been properly transmitted.
 Dokhturov at Wormditt heard cannon fire and sent Rembow a note asking the reason.
 Apprised of his error, the Prussian withdrew his division, but Bernadotte was thoroughly alerted by the day's events.

-At 10:00 AM on 5 June, Rembow attacked General of Division Eugene-Casimir Villatte's division at Spanden.
+At 10:00 AM on 5 June, Rembow attacked General of Division Eugène-Casimir Villatte's division at Spanden.
 The Prussian general commanded as few as 3,000 infantry and 1,500 cavalry, or as many as 6,000 troops.
 He had three battalions each of the Sievsk and Perm Russian Infantry Regiments, ten squadrons of the Ziethen Dragoon Regiment Nr.
 6, five squadrons of the Baczko Dragoon Regiment Nr.
 7, 29 cannons, and two howitzers.
 Villatte directed General of Brigade Bernard-Georges-François Frère's brigade, two battalions each of the 27th Light and the 63rd Line Infantry Regiments, plus three squadrons each of the 17th and 19th Dragoon Regiments.
 The 63rd was one of the units transferred from the VII Corps.